Jim Davenport: Early life

 Davenport was born and grew up in Siluria, Alabama, also the birthplace of future teammate Willie Kirkland, and not far from Willie Mays' hometown.
 Growing up, Davenport had wanted to play football for the University of Alabama.
 However, Davenport married after high school and Alabama had a policy of not recruiting married players.

+College career

 Instead, he earned a football scholarship to the University of Southern Mississippi (then called Mississippi Southern College), where he played quarterback and also joined the baseball team.
-In 1952 and 1953, he beat an Alabama football team who were quarterbacked both times by Bart Starr.
 In 1954, Davenport hit .439 for the Southern Miss baseball team, and signed a professional contract with the Giants after the season.